MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/techniques-device-timeline.md

 - [Microsoft Defender for Endpoint](https://go.microsoft.com/fwlink/p/?linkid=2146631)

-Selecting any device from the [Devices list](machines-view-overview.md) brings you to the individual device's page.
-On the device page, you can select the **Timeline** tab to view all the events related to the device.
+You can gather more insight about a device by selecting any device from the [Devices list](machines-view-overview.md).
+This brings you to the individual device's page.
+On the device page, you can select the **Timeline** tab to view all the events related to it.

 ## Understand techniques in the timeline

 >[!IMPORTANT]
 >Some information relates to a prereleased product feature in public preview which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

-In Microsoft Defender for Endpoint, **Techniques** are a grouping of events that when taken together indicate activity associated with certain [MITRE ATT&CK](https://attack.mitre.org/) techniques or sub-techniques.
+In Microsoft Defender for Endpoint, **Techniques** are additional insights provided in the event timeline that indicate activity associated with certain [MITRE ATT&CK](https://attack.mitre.org/) techniques or sub-techniques.

 This feature simplifies the investigation experience by helping analysts understand at a glance whether suspicious activities happened on or affected a device and whether those activities indicate a need for closer investigation.

-For public preview customers, Techniques are available by default and are shown together with events when a device's timeline is viewed.
+For the public preview, Techniques are available by default and are shown together with events when a device's timeline is viewed.

 ![Techniques in device timeline screenshot](images/device-timeline-with-techniques.png)

 Techniques are highlighted in bold text and appear with a blue icon on the left.
-The corresponding MITRE ATT&CK ID and technique name also appears as tags under Additional information.
+The corresponding MITRE ATT&CK ID and technique name also appear as tags under Additional information.

 Search and Export options are also available for Techniques.